SpikeInterface/spikely/docs/source/index.rst

 Spikely is an application built on top of SpikeInterface_ designed to simplify the process of creating and running extracellular data processing pipelines.
-Spikely supports loading, preprocessing, sorting, and curating extracellular datasets that are stored in SpikeInterface_ compatible file formats.
+Spikely supports loading, preprocessing, sorting, curating, and exporting extracellular datasets that are stored in SpikeInterface_ compatible file formats.

 .. image:: ../images/gui.png